surveycto/llm-conversations/README.md

 ### Example Field Configuration

 ```
-custom-medical-interview(
+custom-chatbot(
     api-key=your_openai_api_key_here;
-    system_prompt="You are simulating a standardized patient...";
+    system_prompt="You are simulating a standardized patient for medical training...";
-    outline="Conduct structured medical interview phases...";
+    outline="Conduct structured medical interview phases: History → Examination → Diagnosis → Treatment";
-    medical_cases="Angela is a 24-year-old woman with breathing difficulties...";
+    medical_cases="Angela is a 24-year-old woman presenting with breathing difficulties...";
     language=English;
+    timeout=300;
     suggested-prompts=Tell me about your symptoms|When did this start?|Any family history?|Let me examine your chest;
     end-message=Thank you for completing this medical consultation.
 )

 ```

+### Session Management

+**Timeout Behavior:**

+- Sessions automatically lock after 10 minutes of inactivity by default
+- Timeout can be customized or disabled via the `timeout` parameter
+- Inactivity includes time spent on other form fields
+- Timeout state persists across form navigation
+- Clear button resets timeout state

+**Input Preservation:**

+- Typed but unsubmitted text is automatically saved
+- Input is restored when returning to the field
+- Cleared when message is successfully sent
+- Cleared when conversation is cleared

 ### Default SurveyCTO feature support